lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/development-roadmap.md

 ### Deliverables

-*   Users can view and revisit their past worksheet submissions.
+*   ✅ Users can view and revisit their past worksheet submissions via the "My Submissions" page.
+*   ✅ Users can directly view and download PDFs of their past submissions.
-*   Fully functional 5-day tracker flow, linkable to worksheet commitments.
+*   🔄 Fully functional 5-day tracker flow, linkable to worksheet commitments (in progress).
-*   Consolidated tracker PDF export.
+*   🔄 Consolidated tracker PDF export (in progress).
-*   Passing E2E tests for submissions viewing and tracker functionality.
+*   🔄 Passing E2E tests for submissions viewing and tracker functionality (in progress).

 ## Sprint 6: Pro Team Collaboration